EEN421/EEN421.github.io/_posts/Traeger.md

 <br/><br/>

 # 🧠 The Real Problem: It’s Not You — It’s the ESP32

-If you’ve tinkered with IoT projects, you’ll recognize the **Espressif ESP32** chip buried inside your Traeger.
+🧩 If you’ve tinkered with IoT projects, you’ll recognize the **Espressif ESP32** chip buried inside your Traeger.
 It’s low-power, affordable, and temperamental as hell with modern networks.

-Most importantly?
-**It only connects reliably to 2.4GHz Wi-Fi networks with simple SSIDs.**
-Not a peep about this from Traeger or Eero support — but it should be Step 1 in their playbook.
+&#x1F449; Most importantly? **⚠️ It only connects reliably to 2.4GHz Wi-Fi networks with simple SSIDs ⚠️** ...Not a peep about this from Traeger or Eero support — but it should be Step 1 in their playbook.

 <br/><br/>

-<br/><br/>

 # 💡 The Fix (Tested & Grilled-Approved)
 Here’s the real-world fix that worked for me — and it will work for you too:
 ✅ Step-by-Step: How to Connect Your Traeger to Eero Wi-Fi
-1. Open the Eero app on your phone.
+- 1. Open the Eero app on your phone.
-2. Create a new guest network just for your grill: o	SSID: Keep it short, no spaces, no special characters (e.g., GrillNetwork) o	Password: Simple and secure (avoid symbols)
+- 2. Create a new guest network just for your grill:
+        - SSID: Keep it short, no spaces, no special characters (e.g., GrillNetwork)
+        - Password: Simple and secure (avoid symbols)
-3. Set to 2.4GHz only:
+- 3. Set to 2.4GHz only:
-        o	Eero doesn’t natively let you split bands, but you can enable "Legacy Mode" in the Eero Labs section of the app. o	This disables 5GHz temporarily, forcing devices like your Traeger to connect over 2.4GHz.
+        - Eero doesn’t natively let you split bands, but you can enable "Legacy Mode" in the Eero Labs section of the app.
+        - This disables 5GHz temporarily, forcing devices like your Traeger to connect over 2.4GHz.
-4. Reboot the Traeger grill.
+- 4. Reboot the Traeger grill.
-5. Open the WiFIRE app, and go through the pairing steps again using the new network.
+- 5. Open the WiFIRE app, and go through the pairing steps again using the new network.
-6. Once paired, you can re-enable 5GHz on your main network — the grill will stick to 2.4GHz unless it’s factory reset.
+- 6. Once paired, you can re-enable 5GHz on your main network — the grill will stick to 2.4GHz unless it’s factory reset.

 # 🛑 Avoid These Bad Recommendations (these really happened)